Jiawei-Tang/RegistrationForm/README.md

 - **App.tsx**: The index page.
 - **RegistrationPanel.tsx**: The RegistrationPanel.
 Which contains all the steps.
 The steps are put in seperate files to increase maintainability.
+Input verification is extracted into the utils.ts file, in order to maintain the equality of the logic of each step and that of the panel.

+This project also contains tests.
+They are put under /src/tests directory.

 ## Getting Started